bholloway/invocation-rate-compliance/README.md

 ```

 The utility is a factory for a method that may be invoked.
 The first invocation is always **compliant** and a chain of methods `[before, compliant, after]` is called.
-If the method is called again before the given delay then invocation is **anti-compliant** and a chain of methods `[before, antiCompliant, after]` is called.
+If the factoried method is invocated again before the given delay then invocation is **anti-compliant** and a chain of methods `[before, antiCompliant, after]` is called.

 The delay is milliseconds measured from the last compliant invocation.
 Anti-compliant invocations do not change internal state.